Wakefield bus station

 Wakefield Bus Station serves the city of Wakefield, West Yorkshire, England.
 The bus station is owned and operated by Arriva Yorkshire.
-It is situated at next to Marsh Way A61 and the city's new market and can be accessed from both Marsh Way and Union Street.
+It is situated next to Marsh Way A61 and the city's new market and can be accessed from both Marsh Way and Union Street.
 It reopened on 25 September 2001 after being rebuilt with a main passenger concourse and 24 bus stands.
+In 2025, security was increased after multiple incidents of vandalism.

 Facilities

 The bus station has 24 stances.

 Services

 The main operators at the bus station are Arriva Yorkshire, Team Pennine and Stagecoach Yorkshire.

 Buses run from the bus station around the Wakefield area and to the nearby towns and cities of Barnsley, Dewsbury, Leeds, Bradford, Huddersfield and Holmfirth.

 The Wakefield freecitybus, operated by Tetley's connects the bus station with both the Wakefield Westgate and Kirkgate railway stations, as well as The Ridings Centre.